StarManiaKG/StarManiaKG/README.md

-Guy who made a SRB2 Uncapped Plus Appimage for Linux.
+Guy who compiled the SRB2 Uncapped Plus Custom Build for Linux.

 STEP 1
 --To get the git and build it: